Insights

 Biometric Privacy Act

-[Similar to Illinois BIPA] Would require a private entity in possession of biometric identifiers or biometric information to develop a written policy, and establish a retention schedule and guidelines for permanently destroying biometric identifiers and biometric information.
+[Similar to Illinois BIPA] Would require a private entity in possession of biometric identifiers or biometric information to develop a written policy and establish a retention schedule and guidelines for permanently destroying biometric identifiers and biometric information.
 Would also require informed written consent prior to collection of biometric identifiers or biometric information.
-Provides for recovery of liquidated statutory damages or actual damages, whichever is greater.
+Provides for enforcement by the Attorney General.

 Biometric Identifier Signage Act